sgoldenlab/simba/docs/FAQ.md

 SimBA however, assign different colors to the different body-parts, and these body-part switches/jumps/shifts therefore become more noticeable.
 To check if this is the case, go back to your pose-estimation package and use their tools to visualize the data using different colors to see if the switches are noticeable.

+Some pose-estimation tools, like DeepLabCut also has a filtering method, which can remove body-part predictions where the confidence is low.
+This will make the visualizations in DeepLabCut much better.
+However, these low-confidence predictions become apparent when imported into SimBA.

 </details>

 ##